- The internal components of the battery are faulty (Section 4A).

 - Defective wiper motor (Section 12).

-Windshield/rear door washers defective or not working satisfactorily
+Windshield/rear door washers are faulty or not working properly

-- Disconnected or clogged washer hose (Section 12).
+- The washer hose is disconnected or clogged (Section 12).

 - Not enough fluid in the washer reservoir ("Weekly checks").

-- Broken or disconnected wiring or connections (Section 12).
+- Electrical wiring or connections are broken or disconnected (Section 12).

 - Defective washer switch (Section 12).